Bets on the future

 2) Business cases are invited from managers

-3) Each business case includes a financial forecast which predicts a return on investment over multiple years.
+3) Each business case includes a multi-year financial forecast that must demonstrate a high return on investment.

 4) Those with the highest return on investment are allocated cash